neerajpathak77/reactbootcamp/README.md

  - How to run a js file in Node.js

 **Variables**:
- - What they are how stored in memory
+ - What they are and how they stored in memory
  - Declaration rules like they can not start from a number, cannot contain space, hyphen, reserve keywords, should be  meaningful and so on.
  - var, let, const, scopes (Execution Contexts / Hoisting is NOT covered)
- - All permeative / value types
+ - All primitive / value types
  - Reference types (object, function, array)

 **Dynamic Typed:**
  - Explanation with some typeof after different assignments

+ **Prototype:**
+ - Basic Introduction to prototype how it is responsible in inheritance(only introduction)

+  **this:**
+ - Basic Introduction to this (only introduction)

 **Arrow Function:**
- - How / why useful
+ - How / why they are useful
- - Introduction to Prototype (NOT in deep just to understand why **this** is different)
+ - Introduction to Prototype (NOT in deep just to understand why **this** is different in arrow function then normal function)

 **Closures and callback:**
  - Introduction to closure and uses